 This course is a life science elective which studies the biology of Phylum Chordata animals. (animals with a notochord, pharyngeal slits, dorsal tubular nerve cord, postnatal tail, endostyle/thyroid gland at some point in their life history, most have backbones) Through hands-on laboratory activities, projects, and research students will learn about the structure and function of vertebrates, vertebrate classification and taxonomy, animal life cycles, and ecological relationships of the vertebrates.
 Students will gain an appreciation of the diversity that exists within this phylum of organisms.
 Various representative species will be dissected.
 Dissection is required for this course.
 NOTE: Alternate year course.
-NOT available in 2023-24.
-Next offered in 2024-25.
+After 2024-25, next offered in 2026-27.